Free will: Other views

 Some philosophers' views are difficult to categorize as either compatibilist or incompatibilist, hard determinist or libertarian.
-For example, Ted Honderich holds the view that "determinism is true, compatibilism and incompatibilism are both false" and the real problem lies elsewhere.
+For example, Nietzsche criticized common conceptions of free will- arguing that effects of destiny are inescapable- while at the same time criticizing determinism and compatibilism.
+He wrote of "amor fati" - loving ones fate.
+Ted Honderich holds the view that "determinism is true, compatibilism and incompatibilism are both false" and the real problem lies elsewhere.
 Honderich maintains that determinism is true because quantum phenomena are not events or things that can be located in space and time, but are abstract entities.
 Further, even if they were micro-level events, they do not seem to have any relevance to how the world is at the macroscopic level.
 He maintains that incompatibilism is false because, even if indeterminism is true, incompatibilists have not provided, and cannot provide, an adequate account of origination.
 He rejects compatibilism because it, like incompatibilism, assumes a single, fundamental notion of freedom.
 There are really two notions of freedom: voluntary action and origination.
 Both notions are required to explain freedom of will and responsibility.
 Both determinism and indeterminism are threats to such freedom.
 To abandon these notions of freedom would be to abandon moral responsibility.
 On the one side, we have our intuitions; on the other, the scientific facts.
 The "new" problem is how to resolve this conflict.